billythemusical/recode-fa22/modules/module-6/cron.md

 ## Sending an iOS notification

 You can sign up for a free [Pushover](https://pushover.net/signup) account and send iOS notifications to their companion app using Node.js.
+I think it's free for 30 days and then a $4.99 one-time purchase after that.

 Once you have an account and a USERKEY, you have to [create an application](https://pushover.net/apps/build) which will give you an APPTOKEN.